Jina language

 Jina (Zina) is an Afroasiatic language of Cameroon.
 The Muxule variety may be a distinct language.

 Jina is spoken in Zina commune, located just to the south of Logone-Birni commune.
 Muxule is spoken in a few villages to the north of Logone-Birni (department of Logone-et-Chari, Far North Region) by 1,500 speakers.
 The people of Zina claim to understand Lagwan and Munjuk better than Muxule.

+Phonology

+Jina is analysed as only having two phonemic vowels; /a/ and /ə/.